terrillmoore/conduit-mfg/INITIAL-SETUP.md

 ssh mtadm@192.168.1.56
 ```

-The password is the mLinux 5.3.0b default password.
+The password is the mLinux 5.3.0b/5.3.31 default password.

-Manually install the root ssh key in /root:
+Manually install the root ssh key in /root.
+Use the normal conduit public key, tmm-conduit.pub.

 ```
 $ sudo -i
 Password:
 # cd ~root
 # mkdir -m 700 .ssh
-# echo '...' > .ssh/authorized_keys
+# printf '%s\n' '...body of key...' > .ssh/authorized_keys
 # chmod 600 .ssh/authorized_keys
 # exit
 $
 ```

+Then confirm that you can ssh in as `root`.

 Once on the provisioning network, follow the instructions in [`HOWTO-MASS-PROVISION.md`](HOWTO-MASS-PROVISION.md).